 Going to the Vet in Switzerland

 Forgot to bring your dog’s medication?
 Lost your luggage and with it a tube of flea treatment?
 Have a vet emergency?
 Switzerland’s vet services are top notch and many, many vets speak English.

-In Interlaken, one good option is Kleintierpraxis und Tierklinik, located at General Guisanstrasse 39.
+In Interlaken, one good option is Tierklinik Interlaken, located at General Guisanstrasse 39.
 For other cities, I’d try Googling English-speaking vet [city] or asking around in Facebook expat groups.

 Now, friends, to you: have you traveled to Switzerland with your dog?
 Any tips for fellow travelers?

 About the Author

 Gigi Griffis is a world-traveling entrepreneur and writer with a special love for inspiring stories, new places, and living in the moment.
 In May 2012, she sold her stuff and took to the road with a growing business and a pint-sized pooch.

 She’s the author of 11 travel guides, including Switzerland: 100 Locals Tell You Where to Go, What to Hike, & How to Fit In, and you’ll always find her blogging at gigigriffis.com.